Professor Jo Setchell

 (email at email@example.com)

 Setchell JM.
+2019.
 Studying Primates: How to Design, Conduct and Report Primatological Research.
 Cambridge University Press.
-Available September 2019.
+I welcome feedback if you're using this.

 I joined Durham Anthropology in 2007.
 I have a PhD in Zoology from the University of Cambridge, and moved into Anthropology gradually, via post-doctoral research at the Centre for Research in Evolutionary Anthropology at Roehampton University and in the Department of Biological Anthropology at the University of Cambridge, and a temporary lectureship at UCL Anthropology.